 Ask your social media followers questions like: What title should this piece have?

-Should I put the copper leaf here?
+Should I put the copper leaf here or leave it out?

 Do you think this angel should carry three or five anvils?

 Art Marketing Video Idea 6: Your Brand Video